 Make your student team meeting or study room reservation online through EMS.
 Navigate to http://larooms.asu.edu/ then select "California Centerreserve a student space."

 Guidelines

-- In order to keep the equipment in each room maintained, food and drink are not permitted - Conference rooms may be blocked in 2-hour sessions by each group or user per day - If occupants do not check into the room within 15 minutes after the reservation's start time, the reservation will be dropped from the calendar and the room will be available for others to reserve/use.
-Exceptions are made for faculty or staff who need the room for a class.
+- In order to keep the equipment in each room maintained, food and drink are not permitted - Conference rooms may be blocked in 2-hour sessions by each group or user per day

-Copyright © 2021 Artsona Board of Reger
+Copyright: © 2021 Artuons Board of Reger